-- responding to your enquiries via the website or social media
+- responding to your enquiries via our website or social media

 - sending you communications which you have requested and / or that may be of interest to you

-- keeping a record of your relationship with us and your direct marketing contact preferences
+- keeping a record of your relationship with us and contact preferences

-- conducting analysis to better understand how we can improve our website and its functionality
+- conducting analysis to better understand how we can improve our software services and our website and its functionality

 Where and for how long is your information kept?

-Clientshare stores personally identifiable information in password-protected environments on servers located in the UK or European Union.
-These servers are subject to Clientshare’s information security policies, standards, and procedures.
+Clientshare stores the majority of its data, including personally identifiable information, in password-protected environments on servers located in the UK or European Union.
+Documents and media file attachments can be stored in a region agreed between the parties.
+All servers are subject to Clientshare’s information security policies, standards, and procedures.

 Who has access to your information?